5 Considerations for Increasing Prices on Home Furnishings Products

 Remember, every retail partner treats a price increase differently.
 Be upfront and transparent about why the increase is needed and give retailers a reasonable time period to implement it.

-Even given the understanding of the current environment, buyers may want to have a conversation about the proposed increases and game-plan on how to ensure minimal disruption to sales.
+Even with an understanding of current manufacturer costs, buyers may want to have a conversation about the proposed increases and game plan on how to ensure minimal disruption to sales.
 Remember that retailers are your partners in success.
 Be prepared to openly communicate with them for a successful rollout.

-Price adjustments can be tricky to navigate and even more so in this unpredictable environment.
-Manufacturers who maintain this thoughtful approach to increases will not only be set up for success in the coming months but will also help preserve strong partnerships with retailers as the industry—and the world—finds its new normal.
+Price adjustments can be tricky to navigate and even more so in this up-and-down environment.
+Manufacturers who maintain this thoughtful approach to increases will not only be set up for success but will also help preserve strong partnerships with retailers.